 Finally, transparency is crucial when addressing these challenges.
 For corporate income tax a destination principle could help define where value is created.

 12.30 - 13.00

 Check-in and lunch

 Francis Bloch, Professor of Economics, Université Paris 1 and the Paris School of Economics, France

 Caroline Edery, Head of Unit, Tax administration and fight against tax fraud, European Commission, DG TAXUD

-Dmitri Jegorov, Deputy Secretary General, Tax and Customs Policies, Ministry of Finance, Estonia
+Dmitri Jegorov, Deputy Secretary-General for Tax and Customs Policy, Ministry of Finance, Estonia

 Helena Kiurusalmi, Senior Tax Manager, Zalando

 Professor of Economics, Université Paris 1 and the Paris School of Economics, France